jameshollisandrew/springboard_capstone_00/README.md

 # springboard_capstone_00
 The subsequent notebooks in this repository are written in python.
 Each section is outlined below following a pipe ('|').
 Operations performed in the section are noted following a hyphen ('-').
-Python libraries used are listed at the end of each operation within parenthesis ().
+Python libraries used during operation are listed within parentheses ().

     | 00_data_wrangling
         | 00_original_wrangle